 - blackberries + raspberries + strawberries + mint

 Always choose from seasonal favorites, when the stores and farmer’s markets offer an abundance of the freshest produce.

 If carbonation and the sensation of bubbles satisfy as much as the flavor, adding club soda, or other mildly-flavored soda water to any of these combinations works perfectly well.

 The Final Word

-If you have a client attempting to quit his soda addiction, remind them that this process might require days, weeks, or even months to fully accomplish.
-Remind him how the body needs to adjust its tastes, just as the mind needs time to realign its expectations.
-He may initially miss the sugar/caffeine “high”, but gently remind them that the end result will feel like sweet success.
+If you have clients attempting to quit their soda addiction, remind them that this process might require days, weeks, or even months to fully accomplish.
+Highlight how the body needs to adjust its tastes, just as the mind needs time to realign its expectations.
+They may initially miss the sugar/caffeine “high”, but gently remind them that the end result will feel like sweet success.